'Grounded in Truth, Walk Together with Courage'

 For more ideas on how to get involved, check out Reconciliation Australia's website

-Reconciliation Victoria is offering a small number of Small Grants to local reconciliation and community groups, schools and Early Learning Centres to assist with the planning of events to celebrate National Reconciliation Week.
+Reconciliation Victoria is offers a limited number of Small Grants (up to $500) to local reconciliation and community groups, schools and Early Learning Centres to assist with the planning of events to celebrate National Reconciliation Week.

 We encourage community groups, schools and local councils to work together, and in partnership with local Aboriginal groups or organisations, to strengthen relationships between Aboriginal and non-Aboriginal people and engage your entire community.